lowepowerlab/protocols/markdown_best_practices.md

 * When making numbered lists, just use `1. ` for all numbers.
 Markdown will make them sequential automatically.
 This is helpful if you go back & add additional entries later.

+* Use "XXX" to indicate an area that needs editing.
+This will allow the lab to CTRL+F for "XXX" and find areas that need editing.